jorendorff/a-history-of-the-world-notes/017-Rhind-Mathematical-Papyrus.md

 Why are there more surviving texts from Babylon around this time than from Egypt?

-Why are ancient papyrus manuscripts so rare?

 The episode mentions that Egypt required civil servants who could, among other things:

-- supervise building works
+*   supervise building works
-- organize payments
+*   organize payments
-- manage food supplies
+*   manage food supplies
-- plan troop movements
+*   plan troop movements
-- compute the flood levels of the Nile
+*   compute the flood levels of the Nile

-What sort of math were involved in each of these tasks?
+What sort of math might be involved in each of these tasks?

 What does the papyrus tell us about daily life in Egypt?